Steviewondrs/carcustomiser/README.md

 Though it is a nice feature, I'm having inconsistent experiences with the ServiceWorkers: loading it on my mobile device results in a mix of old or new caches.

-Installing it the first time shouldn't prove troublesome.